sasitha999/OctopusBIPracticalTest/README.md

 4 .
 In `OctupusBIPracticalTest/highchart` run `composer install` to install packages.

 5 .
+Copy `env` to `.env` and update database settings.

+6 .
 Create seed data using `php spark db:seed StudentSeeder`, (This will take some considerable time amount)

-6 .
+7 .
 Run development server `php  spark serve`

 `